stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 If your tasks are idempotent, you're in luck.
 Being idempotent means you can "retry" a task as many times as you want, and the task is smart enough to not cause funky behavior (like double-/triple-processing).
 For example, it's a transaction with a unique id that, if you find the id already in your system, you know not to enter it again.
 If your tasks are idempotent, you can just retry everything and what was already done will not cause duplicates.

-However, if your tasks are not idempotent, you'll have to explicitly mark tasks as pending and then done.
+However, if your tasks are not idempotent, you'll have to explicitly mark tasks as pending and then as done.

-Marking stuff "done" is pretty easy with in-memory lists/etc.--but its not atomic.
+Marking tasks as done is pretty easy with in-memory lists/etc.--but its neither atomic nor durable.
 Your process can't be:

 1. Make an ArrayList of tasks
 2. Do task A